herotechcourse/kotlin-blackjack/README.md

 - [x] Add AnsiColor for the cards and error messages

 ### TODO
-- [ ] Check all the internal methods and change to private if they are not using for testing
+- [x] Check all the internal methods and change to private if they are not using for testing
+- [x] Only override toString() in Card class because is the complete representation of the data contained in the structure, for the other classes leave the this logic to the View.
+- [x] Update Card Class to not be a data class.
+- [x] Override compareTo() and extend the class from Comparable to add the feature to sort the cardUpdate Card Class to not be a data class, and override compareTo() and inherite from Comparable to have the feature to sort the cards.